Legal information about Family Violence laws and resources

 What happens with my children?

 The law says that anyone who has reason to believe that a child has been harmed, or might be harmed, must report this to Child Protection Services.
-Harm can include the child being exposed to domestic violence, even if the child is not being physically hurt.
+Harm can include the child being exposed to family violence, even if the child is not being physically hurt.

-If you contact domestic violence outreach services or go to a transition house, or leave an abusive partner, you may be seen as having made the situation better by taking steps to protect your child(ren).
-In that case domestic violence outreach services and transition houses may not be required to report to Child Protection - unless you return to the abusive situation or put your child in harm’s way again.
+If you contact family violence outreach services or go to a transition house, or leave an abusive partner, you may be seen as having made the situation better by taking steps to protect your child(ren).
+In that case family violence outreach services and transition houses may not be required to report to Child Protection - unless you return to the abusive situation or put your child in harm’s way again.
 The safety of children is the priority for outreach and transition house staff.

 Child Protection Services will contact you if a report is made.
 They will suggest services and resources to help you.
 They can remove your child from the home if they believe it is necessary in order to protect your child.